Taite Music Prize: The Taite Music Prize

 The prize shortlist is decided by votes from a group of over 1,000 musicians (APRA members), industry figures and IMNZ members.
 The size of the shortlist has varied, but since 2019 there have been 10 albums each year.
-The winner is decided by a 10-person judging panel chosen by IMNZ.
+The winner is decided by a judging panel chosen by IMNZ.

+Trophy and logo

+The Taite Music Prize's T-shaped logo and trophy were designed by Stephen McCarthy.
+The intersecting linestrokes, one solid and one striped, represent commercial and independent music.
+A new trophy, made of metal and weighing eight kilograms, is made each year.

 Other awards

-In 2013 a second award was added to the Taite Music Prize event.
-The Independent Music NZ Classic Record award honours a previously released record that is now considered a classic, and the award aims to "acknowledge New Zealand’s rich history of making fine records that continue to inspire us and that also define who we are."
-Like the Taite Music Prize, it is selected by music media and music industry specialists.
-The inaugural recipient of the Classic Record award was the Gordons' 1981 album Gordons.
+A second award was added at the 2013 Taite Music Prize.
+The Independent Music NZ Classic Record award honours a record that is at least 20 years old and now considered a classic.
+It aims to "acknowledge New Zealand’s rich history of making fine records that continue to inspire us and that also define who we are".
+Winners are selected by music media and industry specialists without any public nomination process or wider vote.
+The inaugural recipient of the Classic Record award was the Gordons' 1981 album The Gordons.

 In 2017, a third award was added to the Taites.
 The Best Independent Debut Award (currently known as the Auckland Live Best Independent Debut Award) honours the best debut release of an artist or group on a member label of Independent Music New Zealand.
 The winner receives $2000 cash and other sponsors' prize.
 Like the Taite Music Prize award cycles begin with an open call for nominations (including self-nominations).
 The same judging panel selects the winners of both awards.
 Unlike the main Taite, entrants must be IMNZ members and EPs of at least 4 tracks are eligible.
 The first winner was Merk for Swordfish.

 Since 2019 the Independent Spirit Award has been given to an individual to acknowledge their support for the local music industry and their personal contribution to its growth.
 The winner is selected by the IMNZ Board.

 An Outstanding Music Journalism Award, currently sponsored by NZ On Air, was added in 2022.
 The winner receives a $2500 cash prize.
 The first recipient was RNZ music journalist Tony Stamp.
 Each year three or four finalists are announced ahead of the award ceremony.
 Documentary directors, podcasters, radio journalists and website creators have all been nominated for the award.

 History

 The Taite Music Prize was first awarded in 2010.
 In 2009 Independent Music New Zealand, Phonographic Performances New Zealand (which has evolved into Recorded Music New Zealand) and members of Dylan Taite's family, notably his music executive son John, worked together to establish and fund the award.
 John has remained closely involved with the Prize, often as a judge.

+"The Taite Music Prize is something I’m very passionate about.
+It’s a wonderful testament to my father and all he did for the New Zealand music industry.
+All that love he put into his work continues to resonate, all these years after he’s gone."